boomcamp/PHP-MVC-Information-System/README.md

 # Setup

-In order to run the application you need to configure the `url segment` and`database connection` accordingly.
+In order to run the application you need to configure the `url segment` and`database connection`.

 1.)
 Download codeigniter and extract it inside your `/opt/lampp/htdocs` folder then rename it as `isystem`